JimSeker/drawing/README.md

 <b>SurfaceViewDemo</b> uses a surfaceview.
 Since a surface is for "animated" drawing, an alien moves accross the screen.
 The user touches it and it moves to a new location.
 It shows to use an extended surfaceview or all it in the activity.

+<b>TextureViewDemo</b> uses a Textureview, and the same example as surfaceviewDemo.

 <b>FlappyAlien</b> is a simple FlappyBird clone, to show how a game work work on a TextureView.